Spatial causal inference in the presence of unmeasured confounding and interference: Bayesian inference of local and interference effects with spatial dependencies and unmeasured spatial confounding

-When the degree is not constant across nodes (which will be the case in most networks), we set $d$ to be the median degree of the nodes.
-We fit our approach using Markov chain Monte Carlo (MCMC).
+The prior distributions on $\tau_U$ and $\tau_Z$ are illustrated in Section E of the Supplementary Material.
+We see that the implied prior distribution on the unmeasured variable's predictive strength allows for all reasonable values.
+When the degree is not constant across nodes (which is the case in most networks), we set $d$ to be the median network degree.

+We sample from the posterior distribution of model parameters using Markov chain Monte Carlo (MCMC).
+The algorithm is described in Section F of the Supplementary Material.